WHAT IT MEANS TO WRITE FOR THE POLITICALLY HOMELESS

 That was when I first encountered "the horseshoe theory" — the idea that the far left and the far right, when bent far enough, both curve toward each other and meet.
 And that was when I understood something about myself I hadn't needed to articulate before: I was a Jewish Zionist American.
 Not a Progressive White American.
 Those were not the same identity, and pretending otherwise was no longer available to me.

-I didn't become a conservative.
-I became untethered.
+no. I became untethered.

 This is the condition I have come to think of as political homelessness.
 And it is, right now, one of the most alienating experiences in American cultural life.

-I spent the last several years writing a novel about it.
+so I spent the last several years writing a novel about it.
 The Empathizer is a dystopian satire set in 2063, structured around Poe's Masque of the Red Death and Carroll's Alice in Wonderland — a diptych in which a classical liberal narrator and his Jewish partner are persecuted, first by an authoritarian progressive state, then by an authoritarian conservative one.
 The book is not a both-sides-are-fine shrug.
 It is not South Park libertarianism, where the joke is that caring about anything is stupid.

 It is an argument.
 Specifically: that ideological extremism follows predictable patterns regardless of which direction it comes from.
 That it always requires an enemy.
 That it always finds a category of people who don't fully count as human.
 And that Jews — across centuries and across ideologies — have been history's most reliable indicator of where that machinery is headed.